EccentricOrbit/ecc_curriculum/tutorials/chicago-house.md

 playNote(4, beats=0.5)
 ```

-Try playing all three of the drum cells together, you should hear a basic House beat pattern:
+Try playing all three of the drum cells together.
+You should hear a basic House beat pattern:

 ### KICK - HAT - SNARE - HAT - KICK - HAT - SNARE - HAT

 # Step 6: Bass Line
-* Add a new cell to your project, but this time select **Bass** instead of Drums. \
+* Add a new cell to your project, but this time select **Bass** instead of Drums.
 * Next add this code:

 ```python